 Helsinki is the meeting point of connections from Russia, Germany, Sweden and Baltic states and the coming North-East passage cable will provide the fastest and lowest latency data connection yet between Europe and Asia.
 The cable would support the existing C-Lion cable from Finland to Central Europe.

 Currently Helsinki’s datacenter capacity is on the level of 60 MW.
-The capacity should be increased to the level of 200 MW for the city to be in the same capacity as the current hubs London, Frankfurt, Amsterdam and Paris.
-The level could be reached by 2020 and Ficolo’s planned Helsinki DC is the first step in reaching that goal.
+The capacity should be increased to the level of 200 MW for the city to be in the similar capacity as the current hubs London, Frankfurt, Amsterdam and Paris.
+The level could be reached around 2020 and Ficolo’s planned Helsinki DC is the first step in reaching that goal.

 Ficolo is a global forerunner in the datacenter and cloud technologies.
 As the datacenter and cloud increases in complexity, tools that tackle it are needed.
 Ficolo’s Multi-Cloud Control is a management tool that takes care of capacity, data, connectivity and security of cloud environments.
 Ficolo offers its customers building blocks for cloud services, transforming businesses into cloud businesses.